Aštabi: Mythology

-Aštabi appears in only one Hurro-Hittite myth, the so-called Song of Ullikummi, part of the cycle of myths centered on the struggle between Teshub and Kumarbi.
+Aštabi appears in only one Hurro-Hittite myth, the Song of Ullikummi, part of the cycle of myths centered on the struggle between Teshub and Kumarbi.
 After the initial defeat of Teshub in combat with the eponymous stone monster, the other gods provide Aštabi with chariots.
 Alongside his 70 unnamed allies he confronts the monster, but fails and as a result falls into the sea, while his adversary continues to grow until he reaches the city of the storm god, Kummiya.
 Eventually Teshub, rather than the war god, vanquishes Ullikummi.
 The reference to "seventy gods" is unique in the light of known Hurrian and Hittite sources, and according to Noga Ayali-Darshan most likely represents a borrowing from western Semiticliterature, as similar terms are known from Ugarit ("seventy sons of Athirat") and Emar ("seventy gods of Emar").